TobiaszCudnik/asyncmachine/Readme.md

 You can run it yourself with `make example-basic`.

-Like you see in the above implementation, the code isn't the shortes one, but you gain an important information thanks to this approach - you put an address on a timeline of a lifecycle of your object.
+Like you see in the above implementation, the code isn't the shortes one, but you gain an important information thanks to this approach - **you put an address on a timeline of a lifecycle of your object**.
 Using auto states you don't have to trigger states manually.
-Bonus to that, you can easily overload these methods and extend by additional loginc in sub classes.
+Bonus to that, you can easily overload these methods and extend by additional logic in sub classes.

 This declarative approach gives integrity of behavior accross different scenarios easily.